 In a nutshell:

 Happily married with two grown daughters.
+I have a fun newsletter Thru the Window.
 Writing short fiction.
 Working on my first novel.

 My Origin Story – Rule of Three